nrinaudo/kantan.parsers/README.md

 It's perfectly possible (and, indeed, expected) to provide instances for language-specific tokens, provided tokens keep track of the positions in which they were found at the character level.

-This is relatively straightforward, as shown in `JsonToken` in the examples.
+This is relatively straightforward, as shown in `JsonToken` in the tests.